fdarveau/Tubifarry/README.md

    - In the modal, choose `Youtube` (under **Other** at the bottom).
    - Set the download path and adjust other settings as needed.
    - **Optional**: If using FFmpeg, ensure the FFmpeg path is correctly configured.

 ---

+### Fetching Soundtracks from Sonarr and Radarr 🎬🎵
+Tubifarry also supports fetching soundtracks from **Sonarr** (for TV series) and **Radarr** (for movies) and adding them to Lidarr using the **Arr-Soundtracks** import list feature.
+This allows you to easily manage and download soundtracks for your favorite movies and TV shows.

+To enable this feature:
+1. **Set Up the Import List**:
+   - Navigate to `Settings -> Import Lists` in Lidarr.
+   - Add a new import list and select the option for **Arr-Soundtracks**.
+   - Configure the settings to match your Sonarr and Radarr instances.
+   - Provide a cache path to store responses from MusicBrainz for faster lookups.

+2. **Enjoy Soundtracks**:
+   - Once configured, Tubifarry will automatically fetch soundtracks from your Sonarr and Radarr libraries and add them to Lidarr for download and management.

+---